picciau-g/superfacets-2d/readme.txt

 Executable name: Superfacets

-It produces an oversegmentation of a triangle mesh (considered as its surface) into small patches, according to a distance metric which combines an approximation of the geodesic distance on the surface and an angular term as approximation of the surface curvature.
+It produces an oversegmentation of a triangle mesh into small patches, according to a distance metric which combines an approximation of the geodesic distance on the surface and an angular term as approximation of the surface curvature.
 It also allows for the visualization of the output segmentation applied to the object, and to save a screenshot of this result.

 Compile:
 In the folder there are source files and headers, and a .pro file.
 Under Linux-based systems it can be compiled by typing 'make' into the directory where the files are stored.